 To make a thicker syrup, you would simply simmer the mixture for longer until it is reduced to your liking.
 Keep in mind that it will thicken slightly as it cools.

-What drink or treat will you sweeten with this syrup?
+What drink or treat will you sweeten with this pumpkin spice syrup?
+Let me know in the comments and please pin the recipe!

 - 2 cups water